rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 In this chapter, you will implement server-side architecture using GraphQL and Apollo Server.
 The GraphQL query language is implemented as a reference implementation in JavaScript by Facebook, while Apollo Server builds on it to simplify building GraphQL servers in JavaScript.

-In the end, yo should have a fully working GraphQL server boilerplate project that implements authentication, authorization, a data access layer with a database, domain specific entities such as users and messages, different pagination strategies, and real-time abilities due to subscriptions.
+In the end, you should have a fully working GraphQL server boilerplate project that implements authentication, authorization, a data access layer with a database, domain specific entities such as users and messages, different pagination strategies, and real-time abilities due to subscriptions.
 You can find a working solution of it, as well as a working client-side application in React, in this GitHub repository: {{% a_blank "Full-stack Apollo with React and Express Boilerplate Project" "https://github.com/rwieruch/fullstack-apollo-react-express-boilerplate-project" %}}.
 I consider it an ideal starter project to realize your own idea.

 While building this application with me in the following sections, I recommend to verify your implementations with the built-in GraphQL client application (e.g. GraphQL Playground).
 Once you have your database setup done, you can verify your stored data over there as well.
 In addition, if you feel comfortable with it, you can implement a client application (in React or something else) which consumes the GraphQL API of this server.
 So let's get started!